12.4 C

 • Former military bunkers

-• Allocation gardens were first created in 1917
+• Allotment gardens were first created in 1917

-• World War II defense remnants, such as two gun emplacements from the anti-aircraft site at Skanskvarn.
+• There are remnants of World War II defense, including two gun emplacements from the anti-aircraft site at Skanskvarn.

 • Bergsholmen: The main islet, providing calm surroundings for a peaceful getaway.